 Student loans in Oklahoma bankruptcy are one of the most frustrating aspects of modern life.
 In order to obtain the education you need for the career you want, you have to take on debt.
 Sadly, that doesn’t always work out.
 Employment fluctuates, life intervenes, and student loans go from being an annoyance to a full blown crisis.
 As bankruptcy attorneys, we see this all the time.
-Unfortunately, our ability to deal with student loans directly is greatly limited, unless you are fully disabled.
-But just because we cannot directly go after the loans doesn’t mean bankruptcy can’t help.
+Unfortunately, the ability to discharge student loans is greatly limited, unless you’re fully disabled.
+But, just because bankruptcy doesn’t forgive the student loan itself doesn’t mean bankruptcy wont help you better afford the payment.

 How Bankruptcy Can Help with Student Loans

-While most debts can wipe away, or “discharge,” in bankruptcy, federal law sets aside certain types of debts that cannot discharge.
-These include things you would expect, like certain past due taxes or fines from a court, but also include past due child support and, of course, student loans in Oklahoma bankruptcy.
-As of 2005, this rule not only applies to loans given out by the federal government, but any student loan issued by the government, a private entity, or even a non-profit that receives government funding.
+While most debts can be forgiven in bankruptcy, federal law sets aside certain types of debts that cannot be forgiven.
+These include things you might expect like certain past due taxes or fines from a court case.
+In addition they include past due child support and, sorry to say, student loans.
+As of 2005, this rule not only applies to loans provided by the federal government, but any student loan issued by a private entity, or even a non-profit that receives government funding.
 The only real exception to this is for people who are totally disabled.
 Their circumstances are such that the courts consider repayment of student loans a hardship.

 Benefits to Bankruptcy to Student Loan Debt